aonderakkaya/ING-Hubs-Coderspace-Competition/README.md

 This first Datathon, organized by ING Hubs Türkiye (founded in 2024), aimed to bring together AI enthusiasts and engineers to create data-driven solutions for real-world banking problems.

+More details and the data given can be obtained from: https://www.kaggle.com/competitions/ing-hubs-turkiye-datathon/overview

 ### 🎯 Objective of the Competition

 The primary goal of the competition was to develop a classification model to predict the **probability of customer churn** within the six-month period following a given reference date.